JLanda91/dominion-setup-counter/README.md

 in the list get assigned high amounts of cards.

 #### Obtaining useful data from the ECD
-For subsequent phases it is handy to derive from the ECD at least for each ET if it is already in play at that point.
+For subsequent phases it is handy to derive from the ECD:
+- For each ET if it is already in play at that point (12-bit mask).
-For the Landscape phase we also want to sum the EC sizes for ECs that are Action or Treasure cards (Predicate 7 of the VDRM).
-We take this information along to the next phase.

-#### Ending the phase
-When the phases have been completed we only need to multiply the result by taking the product of (MaxAmount c Amount) over all ECs as this effectively deduplicates for all possible ways to choose which cards in the ECs are in play.
+- How many ways we can obtain 0 through 10 Action or Treasure cards with this ECD.
+The sum of this array must equal the binomial product of (Size c Amount) over the EC

 ### Landscape Phase
 We could work and iterated with Equivalence Classes here, distinguishing on the cards that change the downstream